 h.
 Discuss the procedure for accumulating and recording passenger miles traveled (PMT) data in accordance with NTD requirements with transit agency staff.
-Inquire whether the procedure is one of the methods specifically approved in the 2018 Policy Manual.
+Inquire whether the procedure is one of the methods specifically approved in the 2019 Policy Manual.

-Results - Sampling was conducted for the MBDO, MBPT, CBDO and CBPT modes.
-We inspected the sampling methodologies and noted that the sampling methodology used met the requirements of the 2018 Policy Manual.
+Finding: Sampling was conducted for the MBDO, CBDO, MBPT, and CBPT modes.
+We inspected the sampling methodologies and noted that the sampling methodology was used in accordance with the requirements of the 2019 NTD Policy Manual.

-The remaining 3 modes of services do not involve sampling.
-These modes use a 100% count of actual PM and compilations of actual Revenue Miles which is in accordance with the 2018 Policy Manual.
+The remaining three modes of services do not involve sampling.
+These modes use a 100% count of actual Passenger Miles and compilations of actual Revenue Miles, which is in accordance with the 2019 NTD Policy Manual.
+No exceptions were noted as a result of this procedure.

 - i.
 Discuss with transit agency staff (the auditor may wish to list the titles of the persons interviewed) the transit agency's eligibility to conduct statistical sampling for PMT data every third year.
 Determine whether the transit agency meets NTD criteria that allow transit agencies to conduct statistical samples for accumulating PMT data every third year rather than annually.
-Specifically: - According to the 2010 Census, the public transit agency serves an UZA with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (VOMS) (in any size UZA). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year (2017) and determine that statistical sampling was conducted and meets the 95 percent confidence and ± 10 percent precision requirements. - Determine how the transit agency estimated annual PMT for the current report year.
+Specifically: - According to the 2010 Census, the public transit agency serves an UZA with a population less than 500,000. - The public transit agency directly operates fewer than 100 revenue vehicles in all modes in annual maximum revenue service (VOMS) (in any size UZA). - Service purchased from a seller is included in the transit agency's NTD report. - For transit agencies that meet one of the above criteria, review the NTD documentation for the most recent mandatory sampling year (2017) and determine that statistical sampling was conducted and meets the 95 percent confidence and ± 10 percent precision requirements.
+Determine how the transit agency estimated annual PMT for the current report year.

-Results - OCTA did not meet the criteria above.
+Finding: Not applicable - OCTA did not meet the specific requirements per the criteria above.
 Therefore, the procedure identified above is not applicable.

-j.
-Obtain a description of the sampling procedure for estimation of PMT data used by the transit agency.
+j Obtain a description of the sampling procedure for estimation of PMT data used by the transit agency.
 Obtain a copy of the transit agency's working papers or methodology used to select the actual sample of runs for recording PMT data.
 If the transit agency used average trip length, determine that the universe of runs was the sampling frame.
 Determine that the methodology used to select specific runs from the universe resulted in a random selection of runs.
 If the transit agency missed a selected sample run, determine that a replacement sample run was random.
 Determine that the transit agency followed the stated sampling procedure.

-Results - For the MBDO, MBPT, CBDO and CBPT modes, we obtained a copy of OCTA's methodology used in the statistical sampling to estimate Passenger Miles Travelled (PMT) and determined that the methodology used by OCTA resulted in a random selection of runs and that the stated sampling procedure was followed in accordance with the National Transit Database Sampling Manual.
+Finding: The transit agency did not use average trip length for sampling.
+For the MBDO, CBDO, MBPT, and CBPT modes, we obtained a copy of OCTA's methodology used in the statistical sampling to estimate Passenger Miles Travelled (PMT) and determined that the methodology used by OCTA resulted in a random selection of runs and that the stated sampling procedure was followed.
+No exceptions were noted as a result of this procedure.